any-other-guy/LostArk-Endless-Chaos/README.md

 \
 Please change game settings to EXACTLY these ^^ numbers

-### 2. Configure character ability settings in /config.py
+### 2. Configure character ability settings in ./config.py and ./abilities.py
 IMPORTANT: \
-please carefully setup paramters in /config.py\
-refering to the comments for now.\
+please carefully setup paramters in ./config.py and ./abilities.py refering to the comments for now.\
 lots of things can be customized for your best experience.